 Remember the leaky bucket?
 It is a very common way to explain the role of CRM.
-Companies are way too busy with trying to reach new customers when they should also put efforts into maintaining their current customer base.
+Companies are way too busy trying to reach new customers.
+They should also put efforts into maintaining their current customer base.
 So, you end up putting customers in a leaky bucket rather than preventing them from leaking away from you.
-Competition is high in all markets so approaching a new prospect is more costly than retaining the customer one already has.
-Satisfied customers who frequently come back should receive more attention from you than the new customer who just came and bought your services as a tryout.
-Still, we do not mean to discourage businesses from getting new customers, how else would a business be able to grow, right?
+Competition is high in all markets.
+So, approaching a new prospect is more costly than retaining the customer one already has.
+Satisfied customers who frequently come back should receive more attention from you.
+From the new customer who just came and bought your services as a tryout.
+Still, we do not mean to discourage businesses from getting new customers.
+How else would a business be able to grow, right?

 68% of customers change product or service providers because they feel they do not receive enough attention and care.
 Good management of customer relationship helps companies treat customers as individuals rather than groups.
 CRM can go deeper to analyze or to study customer behaviour with the best produced products and services.
 Assumptions, which are based on previous experiences and cultural factors, that one carries about customers will also become more explicit.

-Controversially, people say that at some point when the cost of retaining customers is higher than acquiring a new one, the leaky bucket actually works best.
-The author personally believes that all companies will be in such situation at some point.
-However, the only way to recognize that moment is when the companies invest more in customer relationship management and a CRM system.
+People say that at some point when the cost of retaining customers is higher than acquiring a new one, the leaky bucket actually works best.
+The author personally believes that all companies will be in such a situation at some point.
+The only way to recognize that moment is when the companies invest more in customer relationship management and a CRM system.

 Is CRM system basically all about contact management?
 Well, actually CRM system can do more than that.

 Customers want to use the products and services but they also want to be consulted more closely.
-In short they want to receive more attention from a company, they want to be trusted as individuals rather than a gray mass.
-The interaction process between customers and the sale staff will create the real relationships.
-Customer information is stored smartly, transaction process is recorded instead of rushing out taking a note and then forgetting about it; the information on customer satisfaction, productivity of a team or a specific employee are is updated in real time.
+In short, they want to receive more attention from a company.
+They trust as individuals rather than a grey mass.
+The interaction process between customers and the sale staff will create real relationships.
+Customer information stored smartly.
+The transaction process is recorded instead of rushing out taking note and then forgetting about it; the information on customer satisfaction, the productivity of a team or a specific employee is is updated in real-time.
 The fastest answers will help to gain the needed trust from the customers.
-CRM managers are allowed to know and able to analyze each session each day, and also the work their employees are processing.
+CRM managers know and analyze each session each day.
+And also the work their employees are processing.

-Very often, you get confused when you look up for CRM systems and get bombarded with hundreds of choices.
-In The Paradox of choices presented by Barry Schwartz, it stated that: the more choices we have the less likely we are to be content with our decisions.
-Our aim is not to confuse you so only few, but good, choices are shown in the pie chart above.
+Very often, it confuses when you look up for CRM systems and have hundreds of choices.
+By Barry Schwartz: the more choices we have the less likely we are to be content with our decisions.
+Our aim is not to confuse you.
+So, only a few, but good, choices showed in the pie chart above.
 It is important to mention Hubspot’s CRM which is 100% free.
-It is extremely lightweight and really a good option for small to midsize businesses that have never used a CRM before.
+It is extremely lightweight and really a good option.
+For small to midsize businesses that have never used a CRM before.